hamlet-io/docs/blog/2020-07-07-hamlet-network-component.md

 The other subnet is private
 > Create firewall and security group rules required to prevent public access to this subnets.

-A deployment-unit in the private subnet is linked to a deployment-unit in one of the public subnets
+A component in the private subnet is linked to a component in one of the public subnets
 > Evaluate the linked component and determine the configuration required for communication with that linked deployment-unit.
 Add firewall/security group rules to allow communication across subnets between those two components.

 <Admonition type="note" title="Subnets and Availability Zones">